-Identification of signs is carried out by a normalized correlation-based pattern matching with a traffic sign image database.
+Identification of signs is carried out by a normalized correlation-based pattern matching using a traffic sign image database.
 Normalized correlation is robust to the change of lighting conditions and is suitable for pattern matching in outdoor scenes.
-The image processing board we are using (IP-5005 by Hitachi) has the built-in function of calculating normalized correlation between a test image and a template image.
-For pattern matching, a set of candidate positions is first generated around each screened sign candidate obtained in the previous step.
-Then the normalized correlation values are calculated and the highest among them is used for evaluation.
+Our image processing board has the built-in function of calculating normalized correlation between a test image and a template image.